yiisoft/docs/guide/en/start/installation.md

 ./vendor/bin/yii serve
 ```

-> Note: By default the HTTP-server will listen to port 8080.
-However if that port is already in use or you wish to
+> Note: By default, the HTTP-server will listen to port 8080.
+However, if that port is already in use or you wish to
 serve multiple applications this way, you might want to specify what port to use.
 Just add the --port argument:

 ```bash